• Post a Project

 They scan for structure, clarity, and content that expresses intent.
 If your content doesn’t deliver this right away, they move on without notice.
 You will lose visibility and might not understand why.

-These systems want structured and clear content.
+AI agents and LLMs prefer structured, clear content.
 Use straightforward headlines, concise summaries, a semantic approach, and machine-readable markup such as structured data.

 If your site resembles a brochure full of generic headlines and big “walls” of text-only content, software looking for clarity may not utilize it.